travelmassive/massiveplatform/development.md

 ### Example of updating code features

-Clear the cache
+First, we clear the cache

 ```console
 drush cc all
 ```

-View features list.
+Next, view the features list.
 This will show you if there are any database changes (ie: a new field) to platform modules.

 ```console
 drush fd